vitorhcsousa/lora-dora-implementation/README.md

 1. **Magnitude Vector $m$**:
    - The parameter $m$ is initialized based on the norm of the pretrained weight matrix $W$.
-   - It serves as a scaling factor that adjusts the magnitude of the weight updates.
+   - This parameter allows the model to dynamically adjust the scale of each weight vector in the combined weight matrix during training.
+This additional flexibility can help the model better capture the importance of different features.

 2. **Directional Component**:
    - The directional component is calculated by normalizing the sum of the original weights $W$ and the scaled output from the low-rank adaptation (LoRA) $BA$.